 What to serve with steak bites:

-Broccoli Cheese Casserole is another delicious side that my kids gobble up.
+- Broccoli Cheese Casserole is a delicious side that my kids gobble up.

 - 1 pound New York Strip